Real Estate Closings

 The process by which this investigation takes place is known as a title examination.
 This is a review of the public records, including deeds, mortgages, wills, and court decrees, to determine title over a period of time.
 Without marketable title, your lender may not loan you the money to buy the house.

 Many buyers find it reassuring to obtain an owner's policy of title insurance, which will protect them against the potential financial loss of defending their title in court in the event that somebody brings a claim.
 This is distinct from a lender's title insurance, which protects the holder of the mortgage in the case of a later-discovered title defect.

 Some potential problems that can cloud your title include heirs who never claimed their inheritance, forgeries, unknown easements obtained through adverse possession, unknown liens, and boundary or survey disputes.
 If you have obtained title insurance, you will be protected against covered claims to your property, but the insurance policy does not automatically give you clean legal title to your property.

 In order to clear up a title issue related to your home, you might need to file a formal quiet title action under Chapter 65 of the Florida Statutes and prove the requirements set forth in Florida Statute Section 65.021(2).
 Quiet title is appropriate if the statute of limitations for claims, which is five years, has run, the mortgage was defective at inception, and the real lien holder is not known.

 For many individuals, the purchase of a home is the most expensive investment of their lives.
 Similarly, the health of your business will ride in part on the soundness of your commercial property transactions.
 However, the litigation lawyers at the Dean Law Firm know that Ocala residents and others can find these matters challenging to handle.
 Call us today at 352-387-8700 or contact us via our online form.
-We also represent clients in Crystal River and other communities throughout Levy, Sumter, Marion, Citrus, and Lake Counties.
+We also represent clients in all of Central Florida including The Villages, Crystal River and other communities throughout Levy, Sumter, Marion, Citrus, and Lake Counties.